RandomEastEcho/cinema-app/README.md

 # cinema-app
 This project is imitation of cinema web-site.
 All info about movie, movie-session, users, shopping carts and orders are stored in data base.
 Supports role based authorization (admin and user) with password encryption.
-Made using general REST principles.
+Made with use of general REST principles.
 Created with usage of Tomcat, SQL and Spring Framework.
 ## Features
 <ul>
   <li> Authentication and registration service</li>